Lau Pa Sat in Singapore

-Lau Pa Sat is a food centre within the Central Business District that offers a wide variety of affordable local food.
+Lau Pa Sat is a food center within the Central Business District that offers a wide variety of affordable local food.
 Interestingly, it is the largest remaining Victorian filigree cast-iron structure in Southeast Asia.
 “Lau Pa Sat” means old market in the Hokkien dialect.
 This structure has been around for more than 150 years, starting out initially as a wet market.
 It is now a gourmet paradise and a national monument since 1973.

 Be it breakfast, lunch, dinner, supper or simply an in-between meal, a visit to the Lau Pa Sat will definitely settle your cravings.